karthikmayil/LVO-Electrode-Design/README.md

 <code>cd LVO-Electrode-Design</code>

 3) The following commands need only be done once in terminal.
+Note: The last step, which installs necessary packages, might take a bit longer than the first two which will be very quick.

 <code>chmod +x install.sh</code>